-Yes, you may visit any participating Oakland charter public school, or call the EnrollOak.org team at 510-454-9360 for support.
+Yes, you may visit any participating Oakland charter public school, or call the Oakland Enrolls team at 510-454-9360 for support.
 Some schools will have parent stations set up to guide families through the online application process.

 Is there a paper application for enrolling in Oakland charter public schools?
 If so, where can I get it?

-The charter school application is available online in six languages at EnrollOak.org.
-Filling out an online application is fast, easy, there’s less chance of mistakes and you can access it from your smartphone.
+The charter school application is available online in six languages at OaklandEnrolls.org.
+Filling out an online application is fast, easy, there’s less room for error, and you can access it from your smartphone.

-If you don’t feel comfortable doing the application online, don’t worry – the EnrollOak.org Team can create, view and edit applications for you over the phone at 510-454-9360, and staff at participating schools can also assist you in completing it online.
+If you don’t feel comfortable filling out the application online, don’t worry – the Oakland Enrolls team can create, view, and edit applications for you over the phone at 510-454-9360, and staff at participating schools can also assist you in completing it online.
 Click here for a list of participating schools.